How to Add Blog Post Links That Get Results -

 - External links take the reader to another site, such as:

-- Related information you’ve posted on another blog or social media network
+- Related content you wrote on another site or social media network

 - A reference site that defines or explains a term or concept

-- Another resource for tips, products or services related to the topic
+- Another resource or blog post for tips, products or services related to the topic

 3 ways to add more effective links to your wellness blog